 The Patagonia Merino 3 Midweight Baselayer Hoody has a few features worth noting.
 Most notable is the hood on this baselayer.
 Unlike many other hooded shirts and baselayers, this baselayer hoody reaches up over your mouth and nose for those blustery cold winter days.
 The hood is form fitting, but isn’t super thick, so it fits nicely under a ski or climbing helmet to help provide a little more protection.
 Thumb-holes in a shirt aren’t anything new these days, but the way Patagonia has constructed the thumb-holes in the Patagonia Merino 3 Midweight Baselayer Hoody is a great mix of fashion and function.
 Instead of cutting holes in the cuffs of the shirt, they sewed in small elastic straps on the inside of the sleeve.
 This allows you to keep the sleeve down on your hands in colder weather, but when you’re not using the thumb loops, they hide beneath the cuff providing a clean look.

 The Patagonia Merino 3 Midweight Baselayer Hoody is the workhorse you want in a baselayer and then some.
 With this superb blend of merino wool and capeline, this baselayer hoody performs like a rock star and is worth every penny.
-For more information, information, please visit Patagonia.com.
+For more information, please visit www.patagonia.com.